simp/simp-doc/docs/contributors_guide/maintenance/simp_puppet_module_release_procedures/Pre_Release_Checklist.rst

    ..
 IMPORTANT::

-      If this check fails because no release is required, there is no reason to continue with the release procedures.
+      If this check indicates no new tag is required, there is no reason to continue with the release procedures.

 Verify the CHANGELOG